douskii/douskii.github.io/index.md

 _**[Regression Practice](Regression_practice)**_

-Below is my output from my regression analysis for assignment 6:
+Below is my output from my regression analysis for assignment 6 on the housing dataset:

 <img src="images/Screenshot 2025-04-30 134217.png?raw=true"/>